 What is the lifespan of EV batteries?

-The majority of modern electric vehicle batteries are built for 8 to 15 years.
-Manufacturers provide extensive warranties, and practical data indicates gradual, consistent decline.
+Majority of the modern electric vehicle batteries are built for 8 to 15 years where manufacturers provide extensive warranties, and practical data.

 Applications of Pre-owned Batteries

-Pre-owned EV batteries can be repurposed for home energy storage, enhancing their utility.
+Previously owned EV batteries can also be reused for home energy storage, increasing their usefulness.

 Government Subsidies and Electric Vehicle Tax Benefits